thu-vis/libsampling/README.md

 ```

 J. Yuan, S. Xiang, J. Xia, L. Yu, and S. Liu.
 Evaluation of Sampling Methods for Scatterplots.
 IEEE Transactions on Visualization and Computer Graphics, 27(1):1–1, 2021.

+## Acknowledgments
+The lib `sampling/RSBS.dll` for Recursive subdivision based sampling is derived from the source code at the homepage of [11].
+(Link: https://github.com/Ideas-Laboratory/RecursiveSubdivision-basedSampling)

 ## References